 - People using a wheelchair must be able to wear a lifejacket and be accompanied by a caregiver.

 - Only a maximum of two wheelchairs can be accommodated per sailing on TED ASHBY.

-- Unfortunately SS PUKE and NAUTILUS are not wheelchair accessible.
+- Unfortunately BREEZE, SS PUKE and NAUTILUS are not wheelchair accessible.